Gunga Din

 "Gunga Din" (/ˌɡʌŋɡə ˈdiːn/) is an 1890 poem by Rudyard Kipling set in British India.

+The poem was published alongside "Mandalay" and "Danny Deever" in the collection "Barrack-Room Ballads".

-The poem is much remembered for its final line: "You're a better man than I am, Gunga Din".
+The poem is much remembered for its final line "You're a better man than I am, Gunga Din".

 Background

 The poem is a rhyming narrative from the point of view of a British soldier in India.
 Its eponymous character is an Indian water-carrier (a bhishti) who, after the narrator is wounded in battle, saves his life, only to be shot and killed.
 In the final three lines, the soldier regrets the abuse that he dealt to Din and admits that Din is the better man.
 The poem was published as part of a set of martial poems called the Barrack-Room Ballads.

 In contrast to Kipling's later poem "The White Man's Burden", "Gunga Din" is named after the Indian and portrays him as a heroic character who is not afraid to face danger on the battlefield as he tends to wounded men.
-The white soldiers who order Din around and beat him for not bringing water to them fast enough are presented as being callous and shallow and ultimately inferior to him.
+The English soldiers who order Din around and beat him for not bringing water to them fast enough are presented as being callous and shallow and ultimately inferior to him.

 Although "Din" is frequently pronounced to rhyme with "pin", the rhymes within the poem make it clear that it should be pronounced /ˈdiːn/, to rhyme with "green".

 T. S. Eliot included the poem in his 1941 collection A Choice of Kipling's Verse.

+Actor Clifton Crawford was a famous performer of the poem; first doing so in the Broadway musical Three Twins (1908-1909) and later as a monologist.

 Adaptations and references in popular culture

+In the 1968 film "The Party", starring Peter Sellers as the main character Hrundi V Bakshi, there is a beginning segment that references Gunga Din.
+Hrundi (Sellers) portrays the "Son of Gunga Din".